 French I is an introduction to the French language and various francophone cultures.
 Emphasis is on listening, speaking, reading, writing and culture.
 There is much oral practice with many personalized questions and a variety of classroom activities emphasizing personal expression.
 Students will perform the most basic functions of the reading and writing aspects of the language.
 A variety of media are used to introduce different aspects of French culture and civilization.
 Integration of other disciplines is ongoing throughout the course.
 Proficiency exam will be given at the end of the course.

-Note: Course is offered at Douglas Byrd, Gray's Creek, Massey Hill, Terry Sanford, and South View High Schools.
+NOTE: Course is offered at Douglas Byrd, Gray's Creek, Massey Hill, and Terry Sanford High Schools.

-FRENCH I
+FRENCH II

-Grade Level: 9, 10, 11,12 Credit: 1 unit

-Prerequisite: French I or French I Part I and French I Part II

-(Middle School) and language proficiency
+Prerequisite: French I or French I Part I and French I Part II (Middle School) and language proficiency Credit: 1 unit

 French II is a continuation of French I. Students enrolled in this course have either successfully completed the Level I course at the high school or at the middle school or have placed out of Level I due to previous language study at the elementary and/or middle grades.
 The course covers increased oral accuracy, vocabulary development, grammatical structure, reading, writing, civilization, and culture.
 These objectives will be reinforced through increased use of the French language.
 Students continue to develop multicultural awareness and integration of other disciplines.
 Proficiency exam will be given at the end of the course.

-Note: Course is offered at Douglas Byrd, Gray's Creek, Massey Hill, Terry Sanford, and South View High Schools.
+NOTE: Course is offered at Douglas Byrd, Gray's Creek, Massey Hill, and Terry Sanford, High Schools.